Nuggets–Timberwolves rivalry: 2024 Western Conference Semifinals

+Game 1 of Nuggets vs. Timberwolves at the Ball Arena during the 2024 Western Conference Semifinals.

 The Timberwolves were off to a strong start in Denver, securing victories in the first two games with a defensive display and Anthony Edwards consistently scoring over 20 points in each match.
 However, the Nuggets swiftly retaliated by claiming victory in the subsequent two games held in Minneapolis.
 As the series returned to Denver for the fifth game, Nikola Jokić's remarkable 40-point performance propelled the Nuggets to victory, granting them a three-game winning streak and the lead in the series.
 In game six in Minneapolis, the Timberwolves delivered a dominant performance against the defending champions, ultimately emerging victorious with a resounding 115–70 scoreline.
-The Nuggets suffered their third-largest defeat in history, matching a 45-point margin.
+The Nuggets suffered their third-largest defeat in franchise history, matching a 45-point margin; this also set a dual record for the Nuggets' biggest playoff loss and the Timberwolves' biggest playoff win in franchise history.
 The series was deadlocked at 3-3, leading to a decisive game 7 in Denver.
 During the seventh game, the Timberwolves were behind by 20 points in the 3rd quarter, with a score of 58–38.
 Despite the deficit, they managed to go on a 28–9 run, reducing the gap to 67–66 by the end of the quarter.
 The Timberwolves seized and maintained the lead, ultimately triumphing 98–90.
 For the Timberwolves, this victory marked the largest comeback (20 points) in game 7 history, eliminated the reigning champions Nuggets, and advanced them to the Western Conference Finals for the first time since the 2003 season.
 When asked on if he feels there is a budding rivalry between themselves and Minnesota.
 Jokic responded "I think they're built to beat us."

+2026 Western Conference First Round

+The Nuggets and Timberwolves met in the first round of the 2026 playoffs after Denver finished the regular season as the third seed and Minnesota as the sixth seed.
+After Denver took Game 1, Minnesota surged to a 3–1 series lead fueled by Rudy Gobert's defense on Nikola Jokić and Ayo Dosunmu's historic 43-point performance off the bench in Game 4.
+The series turned volatile in the closing moments of Game 4 when Jaden McDaniels scored a layup in "garbage time" that broke an unwritten rule, sparking a physical altercation with Jokić that resulted in the ejections of Jokić and Julius Randle.
+Minnesota's Donte DiVincenzo and Anthony Edwards were also injured during the series.
+Jokić recorded 27 points, 16 assists, and 12 rebounds for his 23rd career playoff triple-double, as the Nuggets avoided elimination in Game 5.
+However, the Timberwolves eliminated the Nuggets in Game 6 and advanced to the semifinals, despite also losing Dosunmu to injury.